MystenLabs/sui/external-crates/move/crates/move-analyzer/editors/code/README.md

 If your `move-analyzer` binary is in a different location than the default one (`~/.sui/bib`), you may have the extension look for the binary at this new location by using the the VSCode's settings (`⌘,` on macOS, or use the menu item *Code > Preferences > Settings*).
-Search for the `move.server.path` setting, set it to the new location of the `move-analyzer` binary, and restart VSCode.
+Search for the `move.server.path` workspace setting, set it to the new location of the `move-analyzer` binary, and restart VSCode.

 ## What if everything else fails?